Miigget/guardian_fetch_content/QUICKSTART.md

 Success: Yes
 ```

-## Step 5: Set Up AWS Kinesis (Optional, 2 minutes)
+## Step 5: Set Up AWS Kinesis for CLI Usage (Optional, 2 minutes)

-If you want to use real AWS Kinesis:
+If you want to use real AWS Kinesis via CLI:

 ```bash
 # Add AWS credentials to .env